Jakedalus/headscroll-client/README.md

 npm start
 ```

-Headscroll uses MongoDB as its database; I recommend using Mongo Atlas.
+Headscroll's backend uses MongoDB as its database; I recommend using Mongo Atlas.
 Otherwise you will have to setup a mongo instance on your local machine.

-The project, both front and back ends, are hosted on Heroku: you'll have to set 'DB_URI_2' in the environment variables on your own copy.
+The project, both front and back ends, are hosted on Heroku: you'll have to set 'DB_URI' in the environment variables on your own copy.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.